04

 It outputs a structured request like get_weather(city="London")

-The app - not the model - calls the real API
+The app - not the model - validates, authorizes, and calls the real API

 4Tool result goes back to the LLM